-DO NOT engage the blade clutch IMPORTANT: when transporting the mower across drives, sidewalks, loose materials, etc. DO NOT engage the blade clutch with the PTO shaft disconnected (the mower deck removed from tractor).
+IMPORTANT: DO NOT engage the blade clutch when transporting the mower across drives, sidewalks, loose materials, etc. DO NOT engage the blade clutch with the PTO shaft disconnected (the mower deck removed from tractor).

-If the cutting blades strike a stationary object while mowing, stop the mower immediately, disconnect the spark plug wires, lift the deck, and inspect the deck and blades thoroughly for damage.
+If the cutting blades strike a stationary object while mowing, stop the mower immediately, disconnect the electrical plug on the fuel shut-off solenoid, lift the deck, and inspect the deck and blades thoroughly for damage.
 Make sure that the blade timing has not been disturbed (the blades should be at 90 degrees to each other).
 Refer to REPLACING/REPAIRING the Blade Overload Shear Bolts in Maintenance Instructions if blades are out of time.
 Also, make sure the blade retaining nuts are torqued to 60 lb·ft (81 N·m).